-- Select Domain Name: Click the New Domain and add the Azure AD domain from which users and groups are to be imported.
+- Click the New Domain and add the Azure AD domain from which users and groups are to be imported.

-- CLIENT ID: Enter the CLIENT ID generated in the Azure AD server while registering PAM360 as a Native client application in your Azure portal.
+- Enter the CLIENT ID generated in the Azure AD server while registering Password Manager Pro as a native client application in your Azure portal.

-- Users to Import/User Groups to Import: To import only particular users and groups from Azure AD directory, enter the required user name(s) in comma separated form, in the field Users to Import, and required group names in User Groups to Import.
-[Optional Step]
+- To import only particular users and user groups from the Azure AD, enter the required user name(s) in the comma-separated form in the field Users to Import and the required group name(s) in User Groups to Import.

-- Synchronization Interval: Add a synchronization schedule to keep the user database constantly in sync with your Azure AD.
-In this field, enter the time interval at which PAM360 has to query Azure AD and keep the user database in sync.
-[Optional Step]
+- Add a synchronization schedule to keep the user database constantly in sync with your Azure AD.
+In the Synchronization Interval field, you can enter the time interval at which Password Manager Pro has to query Azure AD and keep the user database in sync with Azure AD.

 - After entering the required details, click Fetch Groups.
-In case you have specified users/groups to import then click Import.
-PAM360 will list all the user groups available in your Azure AD domain.
+If you have specified users/user groups to import, then click Import.
+Password Manager Pro will list all the user groups available in your Azure AD domain.
 Select required groups using the check boxes beside them and import users.

-- Once the import is complete, Import Summary will be displayed with the number of users imported successfully and the ones failed.
-Once you click Close, you will be automatically taken to Step 2: changing appropriate user roles.
+- Once the import is complete, Import Summary will be displayed with the number of users imported successfully and the ones that failed.
+Once you click Close, you will be automatically taken to section 2.2: changing appropriate user roles.